 Executive Officer of the Bronx Detention Complex | Bronx Hall of Justice

-Additionally, supplemental provisions were made for using accumulated leave balances, which were methodologically calculated by mapping out saving curves within each fiscal year to redress staff exhaustion and buffer workforce readiness within budgetary outlays.
-These formulations systematically quantified savings at an accelerated rate, with zero on-cost.
-The action was taken to codify governance standards to sustain a well-regulated workforce's quality of life and readiness.
-Cumulative savings were structured within a calculus of measures where accrued leave balances were voluntarily depleted with precision and purpose.
-Time exhausted for June 2005 alone totaled 199 days for 1,592 hours, reference: TELETYPE HQ-00117-0.
+Supplemental provisions were made using accumulated leave balances, methodologically calculated by mapping savings curves within each fiscal year to address staff exhaustion and buffer workforce readiness within budgetary outlays.
+These formulations systematically quantified savings at an accelerated rate with zero additional cost.
+Actions were taken to codify governance standards, sustaining a well-regulated workforce’s quality of life and readiness.
+Cumulative savings were structured within a calculus of measures, with accrued leave balances voluntarily depleted with precision and purpose.
+For June 2005 alone, the time exhausted totaled 199 days (1,592 hours), per Teletype HQ-00117-0.
+The total operative cost in overtime hours for June 2005 was 24 hours, and the time to assess and recondition command platoon group comportment was two weeks.
+These standards of practice established savings curves throughout the continuum of operations.

 Administrative Dashboard Database